conceptintegration/constitution_comparison/README.md

 ## Tutorial

-For a complete walkthrough of these tools, check out our [video tutorial](https://www.youtube.com/watch?v=sm_0M5XHkk0&t=15s).
+For a complete walkthrough of this tool, check out our [video tutorial](https://www.youtube.com/watch?v=ZUnUrb7oqmI).

 ---